-- 6.4.4.
-There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
-There are indicators that should be taken into consideration alongside other factors and contexts.
+Although there is no single way of identifying whether a child is likely to be susceptible to radicalisation into terrorism, there are indicators that should be taken into consideration alongside other factors and contexts.
 Background factors combined with specific influences such as family and friends may contribute to a child's vulnerability.
-Radicalisation can occur through many different methods (such as social media) and settings (such as the internet). - 6.4.5.
+Radicalisation can occur through many different methods (such as social media) and settings (such as the internet).

 As with managing other safeguarding risks, staff should be alert to changes in children's behaviour which could indicate that they may be in need of help or protection.
-Staff should use their professional judgement in identifying children who might be at risk of radicalisation and act proportionately, which may include the DSL making a Prevent referral. - 6.4.6.
+Staff should use their professional judgement in identifying children who might be at risk of radicalisation and act proportionately, which may include the DSL making a referral to the Police of Channel.

 Prevent referrals are assessed and may be passed to a multi-agency Channel panel, which will discuss the individual referred to determine whether they are vulnerable to being drawn into terrorism and consider the appropriate support required.
 An individual's engagement with the programme is entirely voluntary at all stages.
-Guidance on Channel is available at: Channel duty guidance: protecting vulnerable people from being drawn into terrorism (HM Government, February 2021). - 6.4.7.
-The DfE's briefing note The use of social media for on-line radicalisation (2015) includes information on how social media is used to radicalise young people and guidance on protecting pupils at risk. - 6.4.8.
+Guidance on Channel is available at: Channel duty guidance: protecting people susceptible to radicalisation (HM Government, February 2023).

+The DfE's briefing note The use of social media for on-line radicalisation (2015) includes information on how social media is used to radicalise young people and guidance on protecting pupils at risk.

 Advice and support about extremism (including the Channel Programme) is available from Hertfordshire Police (details at page 8 of this policy: key external contacts).

-6.5.
 Child-on-child abuse

-6.5.1.
 All staff should be aware that children can abuse other children (often referred to as child-on-child abuse) and that it can happen both inside and outside of school or online.
 The School's policy and procedures on child-on-child abuse can be found in Appendix 4.

-6.6.
 Online Safety

-- 6.6.1.
 All staff should be aware that technology plays a significant component in many safeguarding and wellbeing issues.
 Children are at risk of abuse online as well as face-to-face.
-In many cases abuse will take place concurrently via online channels and in daily life. - 6.6.2.
+In many cases abuse will take place concurrently via online channels and in daily life.

 The school understands that it is essential that children are protected from potentially harmful and inappropriate online materials.
-An effective, whole-school approach to online safety empowers a school to protect and educate pupils, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate. - 6.6.3.
-The breadth of issues classified within online safety is considerable but can be classified into four risk areas: - 6.6.3.1.
-Content: being exposed to illegal, inappropriate, or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, and extremism. - 6.6.3.2.
-Contact: being subjected to harmful online interaction with other users; for example, peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - 6.6.3.3.
-Conduct: personal online behaviour increases the likelihood of, or causes, harm: for example, making, sending, and receiving explicit images (e.g., consensual, and non-consensual sharing of nudes and semi-nudes and / or pornography, sharing other explicit images and online bullying; and - 6.6.3.4.
+An effective, wholeschool approach to online safety empowers a school to protect and educate pupils, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.

+The breadth of issues classified within online safety is considerable but can be classified into four risk areas:

+1. Content: being exposed to illegal, inappropriate, or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, and extremism.

+- 2. Contact: being subjected to harmful online interaction with other users; for example, peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - 3.
+Conduct: personal online behaviour increases the likelihood of, or causes, harm: for example, making, sending, and receiving explicit images (e.g., consensual, and non-consensual sharing of nudes and semi-nudes and / or pornography, sharing other explicit images and online bullying; and - 4.
 Commerce: risks such as online gambling, inappropriate advertising, phishing and / or financial scams.

-6.7.
 Sharing nude and semi-nude images and videos